-The City has replaced a number of old sidewalk facilities in the downtown area as part of the Transportation Enhancement grant, and has constructed new sidewalk facilities in other locations in recent years.
-This is a step in the right direction towards improving pedestrian facilities in the community.
-In the future, the city should consider adding new sidewalks particularly in the residential neighborhoods adjacent to the downtown area.
-Good community planning encourages connectivity among neighborhoods, and between neighborhoods and downtowns and other activity centers such as schools, parks, and commercial centers.
+The City has replaced a number of old sidewalk facilities in the downtown area as part of the Transportation Enhancement grant and has constructed new sidewalk facilities in recent years.
+This is a step in the right direction in improving pedestrian facilities in the community.
+The remaining existing sidewalks are also in good condition.

+In the future, the city should consider adding new sidewalk facilities, particular in the residential neighborhoods adjacent to the downtown area.
+Good community planning encourages connectivity among neighborhoods, and between neighborhoods and downtowns and other activity centers like schools and parks.
 Most individuals are willing to walk at least a quarter mile, and many will consider walking up to one-half mile if it is safe.
+Based upon these parameters, the RDC recommends that in the short term, additional sidewalks placed on E. Market, Grand Central, Casteel, and Stardust Streets, as well as two other unknown streets in the vicinity.
+(See Map 4.)